Tue. Feb 24th, 2026

 ROUTES: Who are they?

 Matthews: The Chicago Symphony, the Grant Park’s Summer Concerts, television stations.
-I went back for a recital, won a big competition, then I went back to sing with the symphony and I did some things for NBC television.
+I went back for a recital.
+I entered a big competition and won it.
+Then I sang with the Chicago Symphony.
+I did some things for NBC television.
 This was after I had been gone for about four or five years.
-And they came and they heard me.
+They came and they heard me.
 I did all of the intermediate things that a singer would do in Chicago.
 But you have to move to prove that you can do bigger and better things.
-And then they bring you back.
+And then they will bring you back.

 (L-R) Hilda Harris, Mezzo: Arthur Thompson, Baritone; Rochelle Poffer, Soprano; Everett Lee, Conductor; Benjamin Maffhews; Bass: Moises Parker, Tenor; and Carolyn Srm!ford, Mezzo